 - excessive sweating

-You may experience symptoms of withdrawal if you stop taking the medication, including:
+You may experience symptoms of withdrawal if you stop taking the medication.
+These symptoms may include:

 - nervousness and irritability